 If you have entered into a fraudulent marriage previously, it does not matter how valid your current marriage to a U.S. citizen or permanent resident might be when it comes to obtaining a green card.
 You and your current spouse could have five children together and plenty of evidence that your marriage is real or "bona fide."
-By law, immigration agencies are forced to look back at the prior marriage that was found to be a fraud, and you'll need to be ready for that (as described more below).
+By law, U.S. immigration agencies are forced to look back at the prior marriage that was found to be a fraud, and you'll need to be ready for that (as described more below).

 The best way to learn whether or not USCIS or another agency found fraud in your past visa application is to obtain a copy of its denial of your Form I-130 or Form I-485 application.
 If terms such as "sham marriage," "fraudulent marriage," or marriage "entered into for the sole purpose of circumscribing immigration law" are in the denial decision, then the immigration agency has made a conclusive finding of fraud.

 To counter a fraud finding, you will need to demonstrate that the marriage was in fact not fraudulent in order to be granted a green card based on your new (or continued) marriage.
 You will need to show that the past marriage was a bona fide or real marriage.

-If you can't tell for sure whether there is a past finding of fraud in your record, you might still want to offer evidence that your past marriage was not fraudulent.
+If you can't tell for sure whether there is a past finding of fraud in your record, you might still want to offer evidence that your past marriage was not fraudulent, just in case.
 USCIS is supposed to make an independent determination of whether the past marriage was fraudulent based on any evidence before it (such as new evidence of the legitimacy of the marriage that you furnish with the new immigration petition).